- Search The Registry

 *The birth of Henriette Delille in 1813 is celebrated on this date.
 She was a Creole abolitionist and religious leader.

 She was offspring of one of the oldest families of free people of color in New Orleans.
 The daughter of Jean Baptiste Delille-Sarpy and Pouponne Dias, her mother was a quadroon and the mistress of her father, who was an aristocrat.
 Her great great grandmother, Nanette, was a slave.
 Like most young quadroon women during this time Henriette was trained from an early age to be acquainted with French literature, to have a refined taste in music and to be able to dance gracefully.
 Her mother also taught her nursing skills and how to prepare medicines from herbs.

-As a teenager, Delille’s lifestlye included going to balls in New Orleans for the purpose of meeting members of the upper classes.
+As a teenager, Delille’s lifestyle included going to events in New Orleans for the purpose of meeting members of the upper classes.
 The quandroon women were expected to become mistresses of the aristocracy.
 In 1824, Delille pursued a different course.
-During a ball, she was introduced to a French nun named Sister St. Marthe Fontier, the first member of a religious community that Delille had met.
+During an event, she was introduced to a French nun named Sister St. Marthe Fontier, the first member of a religious community that Delille had met.
 She was impressed by the Sisters dedication to God and her vows and acts of charity.